- Licence to publish

 Abstract.
 Authors should provide a brief abstract of the memoir, suitable for use by the standard abstracting services.
 This should not normally exceed 75 words in length.

 Bibliography.
 A bibliography of the Fellow’s publications should be prepared, arranged chronologically and normally in one sequence.
 If the list is known to be less than complete, this should be stated.
-Publications of other authors should be listed in alphabetical order by author at the end of the memoir, under the heading 'Bibliography'.
-Careful attention should be paid to the preparation of these lists.
-Standard abbreviations should be used for journal titles (cf. World List of Scientific Publications).
-Entries should be set out according to the format used in recent issues of HRAS.
+Careful attention should be paid to the preparation of this list.
+Standard abbreviations should be used for journal titles (see ´Journal Abbreviation Resources on the Web´ http://www.library.illinois.edu/biotech/j-abbrev.html).
 The bibliography of a Fellow's publications will be treated as 'Supplementary material'.